alexmelocco/alex_melocco/README.md

 # Personal Projects Repository - Alex Melocco
 This repo contains a collection of personal projects I have undertaken.
-(Click title for link)
+(Click titles for link)

 Please find the featured projects listed below.
-All listed should have a file in the main repository. (in no particular order)
+All listed should have a file in the main repository. (in order of latest-oldest)

 # Projects